Robert F. Hale: Public service

 After leaving LMI, Hale took a key position at the Congressional Budget Office, non-partisan agency that supports the United States Congress.
 During his tenure at the Congressional Budget Office, Hale was responsible for analyzing major defense budget issues.
 He also frequently testified before Congressional committees regarding the results of budget studies conducted by the Congressional Budget Office.
-He headed the Congressional Budget Office's National Security Division for twelve year before President Bill Clinton nominated Hale to be Assistant Secretary of the Air Force (Financial Management and Comptroller).
+He headed the Congressional Budget Office's National Security Division for twelve years before President Bill Clinton nominated Hale to be Assistant Secretary of the Air Force (Financial Management and Comptroller).

 Hale served in the Clinton Administration as the Comptroller and Assistant Secretary of the Air Force for Financial Management from 1994 to 2001.
 As chief financial officer for the United States Air Force, Hale was responsible for annual budgets of approximately $70 billion.
 During his tenure, Hale initiated important process changes that streamlined the Air Force's financial management system to bring it into compliance with the Chief Financial Officers Act of 1990.

 When he left the Air Force, the American Society of Military Comptrollers selected Hale to be the society's full-time Executive Director.
 The society offers career development opportunities and financial management training to its 18,000 members.
 During his tenure as executive director, Hale was a strong advocate for the society's professional certification program, a challenging four part examination leading to recognition as a Certified Defense Financial Manager.
 Hale planned and conducted the society's National Professional Development Institute, an annual conference that offers training to over 3,500 participants.
 He was also responsible for publishing the society's well respected professional journal, Armed Forces Comptroller.